bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 An important note: in the right hand column Figure 2 I added the contribution from direct horn/sky coupling by running HFSS with the horn but no dish and adding the horn and dish beams as (sqrt(B_horn) + sqrt(B_dish))^2.
-The beams plotted are the "Ludwig third definition" co-polar beam, which I compute from the x, y, and z polarized beams.
+The beams plotted are the "Ludwig third definition" co-polar beam, which I compute from the x, y, and z components of the radiated E-field.
 Basically, I have complex Jx, Jy and Jz, and from these can compute the far field Ex, Ey, and Ez.
 (In the left column, I'm only showing Jx.)
 Ex and Ey are the co and cross polar E-field near theta=0, but at large theta this is no longer true.
 For instance, Ez is zero